DefinitionThis section has been translated automatically.

 Diet/life habitsThis section has been translated automatically.

-- Dietetically it is recommended to avoid alcohol and spicy food.
+- From a dietary point of view, it is recommended to avoid alcohol and spicy foods.

-- The perianal area can be cleaned with clear water (preferably using a bidet) or with vegetable oils (e.g. olive oil) applied with soft paper towels.
+- The cleaning of the perianal area can be done with clear water (best bidet use-if bidet is not available, a good option would be the HappyPo Easy-Bidet (mobile hand-bottom shower) or with vegetable oils (e.g. olive oil) applied with soft paper towels.

 LiteratureThis section has been translated automatically.

 - Proske S et al (2004) Anal eczema and its benign simulators. dermatologist 55: 259-264